YizhuoZhai/LLVMCookBook/README.md

   ret i32 %addtmp
 }
 ```
+Book Errata: According to the implementation of lexer, the arguments in example should be separated by space instead of comma.
+Version Updates Notes: Some variables in lexer and parser are changed to be pointer type instead of primitive type, please refer to the code for details.
 ## Chapter-3
 Add the if/for/binary/unary statement or operations for front-end, and also add the JIT support, go to the corresponding directory:
 ```